Classic Motorcycle Build

 Re-Sleeve Cylinders

 If you want to keep your bike original, consider having your over-bored cylinders re-sleeved.
+This process is also known as re-lining.
 Provided the machine work is done correctly (straight and round), it will bring your old cylinders back to their original bore size.

 Ironhead Cylinder Head Swapping